Development and extension of a monochromatic neutron beamline for neutron polarimetry device characterization at the Spallation Neutron Source: Monochromatic Neutron Beamline

 Beam spectrum characterization was performed using a calibrated $^{3}$He proportional counter while neutron counting for beam polarization measurements was performed using a position sensitive 8-pack $^{3}$He tube detector array~\cite{Berry2012, Diawara2023}.
 Time-of-flight (TOF) measurements, synchronized with the SNS accelerator’s proton pulse timing, enable precise determination of neutron wavelength and flux.
-The SNS wide EPICS based data acquisition system (DAQ) was used to collect the time of flight event mode data from the detectors~\cite{Vodopivec2018}.
-The DAQ also provides the live proton power from to SNS accelerator to normalize the flux, accounting for any beam drop.
+The SNS-wide EPICS-based data acquisition system (DAQ) was used to collect the time of flight event mode data from the detectors~\cite{Vodopivec2018}.
+The DAQ also provides the live proton power from the SNS accelerator to normalize the flux, accounting for any beam drop.
 The neutron spectrum from the monochromatic beamline measured during the January 2022 SNS beam production cycle is shown in figure~\ref{fig:13Aspectrum}.
-The figure shows the primary 8.9~\AA\ neutron beam with the secondary peaks ($\lambda/2$, $\lambda/3$ \& $\lambda/4$) reflected by the monochromator as well.
-The frame overlap chopper was used to filter out the secondary neutron wavelengths.
+The figure shows the primary 8.9~\AA\ neutron beam with the secondary peaks ($\lambda/2$, $\lambda/3$ and $\lambda/4$) reflected by the monochromator as well.
+The time-of-flight frame overlap chopper was used to filter out the secondary neutron wavelengths.
 The extended beamline supports flexible experimental geometries, allowing for upstream and downstream placement of polarimetry devices, detectors, and auxiliary equipment.